croquet/croquet-react/docs/tutorials/1 React Simple Counter.md

 Now, you should see a live ticking counter, which resets when you click it.
 You can open the URL shown in the preview section of the CodeSandbox embed in another tab or window and you should see the same live replicated counter as a second session participant.

-To see more interesting multi-user interaction, check out the next tutorial, where we implement a simple multiplayer music box.
+To see a more interesting multi-user interaction, check out the next tutorial, where we implement a simple multiplayer music box.